visipedia/inat_comp/README_raw.md

 Please open an issue if you have questions or problems with the dataset.

 ## Updates
+August 19th, 2020:
+  * AWS S3 download links were created due to problems with the original Caltech links.
+The dataset files are in a "requester pays" bucket, so you will need to download them through an AWS API.
+See the [Data](#Data) section below.

 August 6th, 2019:
   * Un-obfuscated names are released.
 Simply replace the `categories` list in the dataset files with the list found in this [file](http://www.vision.caltech.edu/~gvanhorn/datasets/inaturalist/fgvc6_competition/categories.json.tar.gz).